 Tuberculosis (TB) is caused by a bacterium called Mycobacterium tuberculosis.
 Not everyone infected with TB bacteria becomes sick.
 As a result, two TB-related conditions can exist: latent TB infection (LTBI) and active TB infection.

 Culture of the bacteria, molecular assays, and blood tests can be performed to determine if a person has been exposed to TB.
-The blood test utilized at the Vermont Department of Health Laboratory is called the QuantiFERON-TB Gold (QFT®).
+The blood test utilized at the Vermont Department of Health Laboratory is called the QuantiFERON-TB Gold Plus (QFT-Plus).

-The QFT an interferon-gamma (IFN-y ) release assay, commonly known as an IGRA, and is a current alternative to the tuberculin skin test (TST or Mantoux).
-Unlike the TST, QFT is a controlled laboratory test that requires only one patient visit and is unaffected by previous vaccination with Bacille-Calmette Guerin (BCG).
+The QFT-Plus is an interferon-gamma (IFN-y) release assay, commonly known as an IGRA, and is a current alternative to the tuberculin skin test (TST or Mantoux).
+Unlike the TST, the QFT-Plus is a controlled laboratory test that requires only one patient visit and is unaffected by previous vaccination with Bacille-Calmette Guerin (BCG).

-Positive QFT results are used in conjunction with risk assessments, radiography, and other medical and diagnostic evaluations by the patient’s doctor.
+Positive QFT-Plus results are used in conjunction with risk assessments, radiography, and other medical and diagnostic evaluations by the patient’s doctor.